varocketry/guitar-mastery-hub/public/lessons/lesson_001_first_two_chords.md

 2. Listen: You should hear a rich, full sound

 **Does it sound good?** ✅ Congratulations - you're playing guitar!
-**Does it sound buzzy or muted?** ⬇️ Check the troubleshooting section below
+**Does it sound buzzy or muted?** â¬‡ï¸ Check the troubleshooting section below

 ---